jaraco/configparser/README.rst

 not important for you, feel free to ignore the following content.

 ``configparser`` is converted using `python-future
-<http://python-future.org>`_ and free time.
-Because a fully automatic
+<http://python-future.org>`_.
+The project takes the following
-conversion was not doable, I took the following branching approach:
+branching approach:

 * the ``3.x`` branch holds unchanged files synchronized from the upstream CPython repository.
 The synchronization is currently done by manually copying